 Beginning the child custody modification process

-You would need to go through the same process you did in the divorce or child custody case initially where your co-parent needs to be provided notice of the lawsuit having been filed.
-This means hiring a private process server or law enforcement officer to serve your co-parent personally.
-He or she would then file an Answer to the petition to modify and your case would be off to the races at that point.
+The process mirrors your initial divorce or child custody case, where you must provide your co-parent with notice of the new lawsuit.
+This involves hiring a private process server or law enforcement officer to serve your co-parent in person.
+Your co-parent then has to file an Answer to the petition, which sets your case in motion.

 Mediation as a means to arrive at a settlement